Toothless Regulations in Topless Bars – CPC Newsletter

 Consider something called the Private Attorneys General Act (PAGA), a unique California labor law that deputizes ordinary employees – and, more importantly, their attorneys – to play the role of the state labor commissioner and sue employers over arcane labor law violations like not putting the employees’ address on a paycheck, allowing employees to work through their breaks and finish their shifts early, and not factoring in bonuses to base rates of pay for purposes of overtime.
 PAGA has scalped thousands of small businesses in the state, while enriching trial lawyers.
 As anti-PAGA warrior and LA-area businessman Tom Manzo writes in a recent Morning Consult op-ed:

-[In addition to presiding over California’s broken unemployment insurance system, Su] also stood by for years while countless California businesses were unfairly targeted by lawsuits under the Private Attorneys General Act, a California law that encourages extortionate behavior by trial attorneys.
+also stood by for years while countless California businesses were unfairly targeted by lawsuits under the Private Attorneys General Act, a California law that encourages extortionate behavior by trial attorneys.
 That means businesses already struggling during the current pandemic are exposed to these harmful and often frivolous lawsuits.
 The LWDA’s failure to properly review all PAGA claims has directly led to the current broken system.

 The Oracle of outmigration: Last Friday, the technology giant Oracle, a Fortune 100 firm, joined the parade out of Californians moving to Texas.
 New migration figures show that California is losing its resident population at a historic rate.
 Between mid-2019 and mid-2020, there was an overall net migration loss of 135,600 residents.
 As demographer Joel Kotkin writes in City Journal this week: